Teacher Education Program

 How long will it take to complete the teacher certification program at North Central College?
 The short answer is "it depends."
 It depends on the type of certification you're seeking and how many additional courses beyond the professional education "core" may be required.
 For this reason, we strongly encourage prospective students to apply and send us official copies of all their undergraduate transcripts for an official evaluation of undergraduate credit.
 The official evaluation will provide a list of all the courses you would need to complete our program.

 Visit Campus for an Individual Appointment

-To schedule an individual appointment to meet with a counselor, call the Office of Admission at 630-637-5800.
+To schedule an individual appointment to meet with a counselor, call the Office of Graduate and Continuing Studies at 630-637-5555.

 The academic calendar at North Central College consists of three 10-week terms (fall, winter, and spring), a three-week D-Term, an eight-week summer term, and consecutive four-week summer sessions.
 The unit of credit at North Central is the credit hour, which is equivalent to one semester hour of credit.
 North Central's program does not offer evening or online courses.
 All courses are taught on campus in Naperville.
 The program does not lead to a degree.

 You may qualify for the following:

 - Federal Stafford Loan